mdolancode/mdolancode/README.md

 <br>

 - 🔭 I’m currently working on updating my app [Anime Quotes!](https://apps.apple.com/us/app/anime-quotes/id1595682340).
-- 🌱 I’m currently learning .
+- 🌱 I’m currently learning about add more accessibility features to my app.
 - 👯 I’m looking to collaborate on a project with someone more senior than I am.
 - 🤔 I’m looking for friends who are iOS Developers.
 - 💬 Ask me about Japan.